jeffwright13/pytest-tui/README.md

 On Windows, use the ALT key while click-dragging the mouse.
 Mac users can get the same effect with the Option key.

-## HTML File
+### Generating and viewing the HTML File

 The HTML output file is located at `<cwd>/ptt_files/html_report.html`.
-The HTML file is automatically launched via browser when the `tuih` file is invoked.
+The HTML file is generated and launched via browser when the `tuih` script is invoked on the command line.

+### Python Log Message Folding (HTML file)

+New in 1.9.1 is the "folding" feature, which will automatically roll up any output lines from the test run which are from the Python logger and which are at or below a configurable level.
+This lets you view verbose debug-level output when you need it, and fold it away, out of sight when you don't.
+There is no special configuration that has to be done to use this feature, other than enabling at run time with the `--tui-fold-level` option (see `pytest --help`).

+For example, specifying `--tui-fold-level=DEBUG` will produce a new section in the HTML report file called "Folded Output", which displays the test run's console output with all lines of log level DEBUG folded up.
+Each folded section can be individually toggled opened/closed by clicking the "Folded DEBUG" line.
+Or, you can toggle all "Folded DEBUG" sections by clicking the "Fold/Unfold Logs" button inside the "Fold Actions" menu at the top right of the HTML page.

 ## Known Limitations / Issues

+- Python support for 3.10+ is not guaranteed.
+Changes were made to the `importlib.metadata` library that are not backwards-compatible, and may result in exceptions when attempting to run.
+I have not had the chance to chase this down definitively, so until such a time that I fully understand the issue, I recommend using Python 3.8 or 3.9.
+Of course, YMMV...give it a try, and let me know how things go. :-)
 - User interfaces need work:
   - Overall layouts need optimization (I am definitely not a UX guy)
   - Textual interface may be sluggish, esp. if run within an IDE